 The above provision is a fairly typical termination clause, perhaps more broad than most, and several variations of various of its provisions are set out below.
-The Disability provision is fairly standard and the improvement on the usual provision in the above paragraph is to supplement the consecutive period, which is common, with a further test of Disability for nonconsecutive periods within any twelve-month period.
+The the above paragraph is to supplement the consecutive period, which is common, with a further test of Disability for nonconsecutive periods within any twelve-month period.